Assessment of change through monitoring data analysis

 Numerous texts have been written on time series analysis: Chatfield (2003), Shumway & Stoffer (2006) and Brockwell & Davis (2016) provide good introductory-level information.
 Brillinger (1994), Esterby (1996) and Morton & Henderson (2008) reviewed different types of temporal trend and associated trend analyses.

-It is highly recommended to explore the data series first using smoothing methods, such as LOWESS (locally weighted scatterplot smoothing) (Cleveland 1979) and kernel smoothing (Nadaraya 1964, Watson 1964), before adopting a particular method (see
+It is highly recommended to explore the data series first using smoothing methods, such as LOWESS (locally weighted scatterplot smoothing) (Cleveland 1979) and kernel smoothing (Nadaraya 1964, Watson 1964), before adopting a particular method (see Data visualisation).

 The objectives of a water quality trend analysis are often about trend detection or trend estimation.

-trend detection is on determining whether or not there has been a departure from the background or historical conditions.
+The focus of trend detection is on determining whether or not there has been a departure from the background or historical conditions.
 This change is usually viewed as monotonic.
 Our interest is in establishing whether the condition is improving or deteriorating.
 Hypothesis testing may be used to determine if this change is statistically significant.

 Trend estimation is distinct from trend detection in that the objective is to quantify the nature of the change and investigate models that provide the interpretation of the process possibly causing them.
 Trend estimation is typically of interest for longer periods of data and needs to allow the possibility of nonlinear trends.